madpiano/2019-432/slides/class15/README.md

 ## Quiz 1 Honors Opportunity Comments So Far

-So far, I have graded all questions for 24 of the 38 attempts and graded questions 1 and 2 for the other 14 people.
+**POST-CLASS UPDATE**: I have graded all questions for all students.
+Results appear at http://bit.ly/432-2019-homework-results.

-- Of those that are complete, there have been 4 scores of 5/5 and 5 scores of 4/5, with the rest needing to do a revision (and eligible for that revision.)
-You will need to do a revision (due Monday) if you scored 3 or lower.
+- 13 students passed on their first attempt, with 4 scores of 5/5 and 9 more of 4/5.
+- All remaining students (25/38) get one more opportunity to do this, and it is due at 2 PM Monday 2019-04-01.
     - In many cases, I've provided feedback on responses that were scored as correct, perhaps indicating problems with syntax, or spelling, but also in some cases details on the analytic work.
 I expect you to address those issues in your revision, should you need to do one, even though you already got the point for that question.
-    - My guess is that the most common grade on this first attempt will be 3/5.
+    - The most common grade on this first attempt was in fact 3/5.

-Here are a few general comments, based on those first 24 papers (which are not the first 24 students alphabetically, if you're curious):
+Here are a few general comments:

 - Specific feedback regarding Question 1 includes...
     - Suppose you have an odds ratio below 1 to report.
 You might say that person A has odds that are 0.68 times as high, or 68% as large as person B, but not that person A has odds that are 0.68 times higher, or 0.68 times greater.